The People That Time Forgot (film): Plot

-Major Ben McBride (Patrick Wayne) organises a mission to the Antarctic wastes to search for his friend Bowen Tyler (Doug McClure) who has been missing in the region for several years.
+Major Ben McBride organises a mission to the Antarctic wastes to search for his friend Bowen Tyler who has been missing in the region for several years.
 A British naval survey ship takes them to Caprona.
-McBride's party: the paleontologist Norfolk (Thorley Walters), gunner and mechanic Hogan (Shane Rimmer) and photographer Lady Charlotte 'Charlie' Cunningham (Sarah Douglas) fly over the mountain wall of Caprona in an amphibious aircraft, but are attacked by a fierce giant pterodactylus and forced down.
+McBride's party: the paleontologist Norfolk, gunner and mechanic Hogan and photographer Lady Charlotte 'Charlie' Cunningham fly over the mountain wall of Caprona in an amphibious aircraft, but are attacked by a fierce giant pterodactylus and forced down.

 They find themselves in a world populated by primitive warriors and prehistoric creatures, all of whom they must evade in order to get back safely to their ship.
-They meet a cave-girl, Ajor (Dana Gillespie), who can speak English (she was taught by Tyler); she leads them to the land of a race of samurai-like warriors called the Nargas, who are keeping Tyler prisoner.
+They meet a cave-girl, Ajor, who can speak English (she was taught by Tyler); she leads them to the land of a race of samurai-like warriors called the Nargas, who are keeping Tyler prisoner.
 When the volcano that the Nargas worship erupts, they must escape the cataclysm engulfing the land.
 Tyler sacrifices himself to cover their retreat.